-- a) Full Membership to NARI is free and open to all Ireland-based researchers with research interests and/or projects linked to the Arctic.
-Full members have the right to vote and help steer research objectives under the leadership of the Working Group Chair. - b) Associate Membership to NARI is free and open to all International Arctic Researchers, Irish Citizens, and Policy makers that have a demonstrated interest in projects or affairs linked to the Arctic.
-Associate Members have an observer and support status but do not have the right to vote. - c) Post-graduate students and research staff are eligible to apply for network membership if their research projects (PhD or MSc) are linked to the Arctic.
+- a) Membership to NARI is free and open to all Ireland-based researchers with research interests and/or projects linked to the Arctic. - b) Post-graduate students and research staff are eligible to apply for network membership if their research projects (PhD or MSc) are linked to the Arctic.
 For students, proof of post-graduate status or employment at a higher education institution must be provided to the Network Administrator via email upon membership application submission.
-Membership of this category will be re-evaluated annually to assure that member profiles remain up to date. - d) Application for full or associated membership should be made by completing the membership application form via signing up for the website at www.nari.ie. - e) The Steering Committee reserves the right to review any application within 10 working days of receipt.
+Membership of this category will be re-evaluated annually to assure that member profiles remain up to date. - c) Application for membership should be made by completing the membership application form via signing up for the website at www.nari.ie. - d) The Steering Committee reserves the right to review any application within 10 working days of receipt.
 In this event, the Network Administrator will review the proposed membership application.
 If eligibility requirements are met, the Network Administrator will accept the application.
-In the event that the application is not accepted by the Network Administrator (Steering Committee), the applicant will be informed of the decision in writing with the reasons for rejection being clearly outlined. - f) Uncontended applications will be informed of their successful application within 15 working days of submission. - g) Any member of NARI may put himself or herself forward for Steering Committee.
+In the event that the application is not accepted by the Network Administrator (Steering Committee), the applicant will be informed of the decision in writing with the reasons for rejection being clearly outlined. - e) Uncontended applications will be informed of their successful application within 15 working days of - f) Any member of NARI may put himself or herself forward for Steering Committee.